xmidt-org/xmidt/deploy/kubernetes/README.md

 ## FAQ

 1. Consul pods are not running
-Consul depends on a PerstentVolumeClaim, make sure your k8s instance supports this.
+Consul depends on a `PerstentVolumeClaim`, make sure your k8s instance supports this.
-You may also have to add annotations to the PerstentVolumeClaim section.
+You may also have to add annotations to the `PerstentVolumeClaim` section.
 If this is the case use [ship](https://github.com/replicatedhq/ship) to customize the xmidt helm chart.